 Rules as to the letting of allotments

-Under the Small Holdings and Allotments Act 1908 councils have the power to make such rules as appear to be necessary or proper for the purpose of regulating the letting of allotments, and for preventing any undue preference in the letting of allotments.
+Under SHAA 1908, councils have the power to make such rules as appear necessary or proper for the purpose of regulating the letting of allotments, and for preventing any undue preference in the letting of allotments.
 A council can, for example, make rules as to eligibility of tenants and make rules as to how their allotments should be cultivated.

 Hens and rabbits

-Under the Allotments Act 1950 allotment holders have the right to keep hens and rabbits on their allotments for personal use and to erect and place such buildings or structures on the land as is reasonably necessary for the keeping of such animals.
+Under AA 1950, allotment holders have the right to keep hens and rabbits on their allotments for personal use and to erect and place such buildings or structures on the land as is reasonably necessary for keeping such animals.
 However, this right does not authorise the keeping of such animals in such a place or in such a manner which would be prejudicial to health or be a nuisance.

 Damage to allotments

-Under the Allotments Act 1950 a landlord is entitled to compensation if an allotment holder allows the allotment to deteriorate.
+Under AA 1950, a landlord is entitled to compensation if an allotment holder allows the allotment to deteriorate.

 The subletting of allotments

-Under the Small Holdings and Allotments Act 1908 an allotment cannot be sublet unless the council’s consent has been obtained.
+Under SHAA 1908, an allotment cannot be sublet unless the council’s consent has been obtained.

 Security of tenure

-The Allotments Act 1922 gives allotment holders some security of tenure.
+The Allotment Acts gives allotment holders some security of tenure.
 Their tenancies cannot be terminated unless:

-there is a power of re-entry and at least 3 months’ written notice as been given to the allotment holder and the land is required for building, mining or any other industrial purpose or for roads or sewers necessary in connection with such purposes; or
+- there is a power of re-entry and at least three months’ written notice as been given to the allotment holder and the land is required for building, mining or any other industrial purpose or for roads or sewers necessary in connection with such purposes; or

-there is a power of re-entry and the land is owned by a local authority, the local authority acquired the land under the Housing Acts 1890 to 1921 and prior to the passing of the Allotments Act 1922 and the land is required by the local authority for a purpose, other than an agricultural purpose, for which it was acquired.
-However, the tenant is still entitled to receive 3 months’ notice in writing of the intended re-entry; or
+- there is a power of re-entry and the land is owned by a local authority, the local authority acquired the land under the Housing Acts 1890 to 1921 and prior to the passing of AA 1922 and the land is required by the local authority for a purpose, other than an agricultural purpose, for which it was acquired.
+However, the tenant is still entitled to receive three months’ notice in writing of the intended re-entry; or

-where the allotment holder has not paid his rent or has breached a term or condition of his tenancy or has become bankrupt or has entered into a composition with his creditors or has gone into liquidation.
-However, under the Small Holdings and Allotments Act 1908 where possession is sought in respect of rent arrears the rent must be in arrears for at least 40 days.
-(Under the Small Holdings and Allotments Act 1908 councils also have the power to terminate tenancies where the allotment holder is more than 1 mile out of the borough, district or parish); or
+- the allotment holder has not paid his rent, has breached a term or condition of his tenancy, has become bankrupt, has entered into a composition with his creditors, or has gone into liquidation.
+However, under SHAA 1908, where possession is sought in respect of rent arrears, the rent must be in arrears for at least 40 days.
+(Under SHAA 1908 councils also have the power to terminate tenancies where the allotment holder is more than one mile out of the borough, district or parish); or

-In certain circumstances an allotment holder is entitled to compensation under the Allotments Act 1922, where his tenancy is terminated.
+In certain circumstances, an allotment holder is entitled to compensation under AA 1922, where his tenancy is terminated.

 Sale of allotments

-Under the Allotments Act 1925 a local authority cannot sell, use or otherwise dispose of land which it acquired for use as allotments without first obtaining the consent of the Secretary of State for the Department for Environment, Food and Rural Affairs.
-The Secretary of State can only give such consent if he is satisfied that adequate provision will be made for allotment holders displaced or that such provision is not necessary or reasonably practicable.
+Under AA 1925, a local authority cannot sell, use or otherwise dispose of land which it acquired for use as allotments without first obtaining the consent of the Secretary of State for the Department for Environment, Food and Rural Affairs.
+The Secretary of State can only give such consent if s/he is satisfied that adequate provision will be made for allotment holders displaced or that such provision is not necessary or reasonably practicable.